lsblakk/pystar/docs/webapp.rst

     STRETCHING OUR MINDS.

-Part XX, In Which You Save You From Yourself, Using Git.
+Part 5: In Which You Save You From Yourself, Using Git.
 =========================================================

 Your work is saved and commited (in git!) right?